pypa/pip/docs/html/development/getting-started.rst

 Running Linters
 ---------------

-pip uses :pypi:`flake8` and :pypi:`isort` for linting the codebase.
-These ensure that the codebase is in compliance with :pep:`8` and the imports are consistently ordered and styled.
+pip uses :pypi:`pre-commit` for managing linting of the codebase.
+``pre-commit`` performs various checks on all files in pip and uses tools that help follow a consistent code style within the codebase.

 To use linters locally, run: